-Despite political advances, the Federal Government of Somalia currently lacks the capacity to adequately protect civilians from the predations of various armed groups.
-Armed groups have routinely taken advantage of the unstable security situation to carry out attacks on the civilian population and the forces protecting them, possibly amounting to war crimes and crimes against humanity.
-While the African Union has trained AMISOM forces to respect IHL and IHRL and advised on methods to reduce civilian harm, large-scale military offensives against Al-Shabaab still pose a threat to vulnerable populations.
-Despite challenges, AMISOM remains the main source of safety and security in Somalia.
+Despite political advances, the Federal Government of Somalia currently lacks the capacity to adequately protect civilians from the predations of various armed groups, and AMISOM remains the main source of safety and security in Somalia.
+While the African Union (AU) has trained AMISOM forces to respect IHL and IHRL and advised on methods to reduce civilian harm, large-scale military offensives against Al-Shabaab still pose a threat to vulnerable populations.

-The Federal Government of Somalia and AMISOM have a Responsibility to Protect civilians from war crimes and crimes against humanity as they battle against Al-Shabaab and other armed extremist groups.
+The Federal Government of Somalia and AMISOM have a responsibility to protect civilians from war crimes and crimes against humanity as they battle against Al-Shabaab and other armed extremist groups.

-The Federal Government of Somalia, AMISOM and allied forces, including the United States, must ensure that their military campaigns against Al-Shabaab are carried out in strict adherence with IHL and IHRL.
+The Federal Government of Somalia, AMISOM and allied forces, including the US, must ensure that their military campaigns against Al-Shabaab are carried out in strict adherence with IHL and IHRL.
 A coordinated political strategy aimed at countering violent extremism should also be implemented in order to prevent recruitment to Al-Shabaab and other armed groups.

 All alleged war crimes and crimes against humanity in Somalia must be properly investigated and the perpetrators held accountable, regardless of rank or affiliation.